 I like to give public talks every once in a while.
 I consider them to be volunteer work since I am not paid, although I get to attend amazing conferences.
 They are excellent opportunities to learn how to speak in public and meet interesting people.

-I have collaborated in the organization of three editions of JSDayES, which have been very well received by the JS communities in Spain.
+I have helped organize three editions of JSDayES, which have been very well received by the JS communities in Spain.
 The last edition JSDayES 2017 had about 600 attendees and featured 35 speakers from over 10 countries.

 Since 2015 I am the organizer of MadridJS, following on the steps of the previous team that did a great job.
 I am also the organizer of Node.js Madrid.
 We have run a couple of editions of NodeSchool.